 Causes of Cavernous Sinus Thrombosis

 To contain the infection, the body's immune system creates a clot to prevent bacteria or other pathogens from spreading.
 The clot increases pressure inside the brain.
 This pressure can damage the brain and may ultimately cause death.

 Rarely, cavernous sinus thrombosis may also be caused by a severe blow to the head.

-Cavernous sinus thrombosis is more common in people who take certain medications or who have underlying health conditions that may increase their risk for blood clots.
+Cavernous sinus thrombosis is more common in people who take certain medications such as oral contraceptives or who have underlying health conditions such as uncontrolled diabetes or cancer that may increase their risk for blood clots.

 Tests for Cavernous Sinus Thrombosis

 Treatment of Cavernous Sinus Thrombosis